patientzero/python-coockiecutter-minimal-cli/README.md

     "cli_name": "my_cli",
     "first_command_name": "helloworld",
     "file_name": "cli.py"
+    "username": "username",
+    "slurm_batch_script": ""
 ```
 * module name: name of the module containing your cli
 * command_group_name: Name of the method on which the @click.group decorator is placed, used for adding more commands
 * cli_name: Internal name for your program.
 Mainly used for logging.
 * first_command_name: Name of first example/boilerplate method
-* file_name": Name of the file containing your cli definition
+* file_name: Name of the file containing your cli definition
+* username: your username on the cluster
+* slurm_batch_script: output name for a slurm batch job script, if none is given, the file will not be created

 ## General use of generated cli:
 ```